About The Revival Shed

 Imagination is your only limitation

 The Revival Shed is ultimately a story of how necessity sparks invention.
-At the start of the COVID lockdowns, I had to move house and couldn’t buy furniture—not even secondhand.
+At the start of the COVID lockdowns, I had to move house and buying furniture, even second-hand, was impossible.
 Fortunately, I was able to gather some materials and, with a bit of creativity, crafted everything I needed myself.

 My grandfather taught me woodworking, my father is an engineer, and my mother is an upholsterer.
 Drawing on the skills I learned from watching them at work, combined with my own imagination, I began creating unique, edgy pieces for myself.

-It quickly became clear that many people wanted desks, tables, beds, or coffee tables customized to their style, a specific space, or designed exactly to their preferences.
+It quickly became clear that many people wanted desks, tables, beds, or coffee tables customised to their style, a specific space, or designed exactly to their preferences.

 Who is behind the revival shed ?